CrystallizeAPI/react-layout/README.md

 - width (for both left and right)
 - transitionProp ('left/right' or 'transform')

-## Passed props

-All direct children of CrystallizeLayout gets passed the following props

-### leftShown (boolean)

-Reflects if the left menu is shown

-### rightShown (boolean)

-Reflects if the right menu is shown

 ### contentPushed (string)

 Reflects the current offset the content has been pushed.
-Is usually
+Is by default

 - 300px (left menu is shown)
 - 0px (no menu is shown)